-(1) The adjustment for the three months ended March 31, 2023 reflects the change in our allowances for credit losses under the CECL standard that was effective for the Partnership effective January 1, 2023 which requires us to update estimates of expected credit losses for our investments portfolio at each reporting date.
-The accounting for credit losses for the three months ended March 31, 2022 was subject to previous accounting guidance that was generally applied incurred loss model rather than expected credit losses.
-There were no credit losses incurred using prior accounting guidance for the three months ended March 31, 2022.
+The adjustment for the three and nine months ended September 30, 2023 reflects the change in allowances for credit losses under the CECL standard that was effective for the Partnership as of January 1, 2023 which requires the Partnership to update estimates of expected credit losses for our investments portfolio at each reporting date.
+The accounting for credit losses for the three and nine months ended September 30, 2022 was subject to previous accounting guidance that was generally applied incurred loss model rather than expected credit losses.
+There were no credit losses incurred using prior accounting guidance for the three and nine months ended September 30, 2022.

-For the three months ended March 31, 2023, Tier 2 income allocable to the General Partner consisted of approximately \$3.8 million related to the gain on sale of Vantage at Stone Creek and Vantage at Coventry in January 2023, offset by a \$1.4 million Tier 2 loss allocable to the General Partner related to the Provision Center 2014-1 MRB realized in January 2023 upon receipt of the majority of expected bankruptcy liquidation proceeds.
-For the three months ended March 31, 2022, Tier 2 income allocable to the general partner related to the gain on sale of Vantage at Murfreesboro in March 2022.
+For the three and nine months ended September 30, 2023, Tier 2 income allocable to the General Partner consisted of approximately \$3.8 million related to the gains on sale of Vantage at Stone Creek and Vantage at Coventry in January 2023 and approximately \$813,000 related to the gain on sale of Vantage at Corroe in June 2023, offset by a \$1.4 million Tier 2 loss allocable to the General Partner related to the Provision Center 2014-1 MRB realized in January 2023 upon receipt of the majority of expected bankruptcy liquidation proceeds.